SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Response payload: a list where each element is an instance of the `SuffixItem` object.
 - Failure mode: never fails.

-### `get_feedback`

-- Description: gets Rocq's feedback for the last run command (if any).
-- Response payload: a list where each element is an instance of the `Feedback` object.
-- Failure mode: never fails.

 ### `go_to`

 - Description: move the cursor right before the indicated item (whether it is already processed or not).
 - Arguments (in order, or named):
   - index: integer index before which to move the cursor (one-past-the-end index allowed) (as an integer).
 - Response payload: a `null` value.
-- Error payload: optional source code location for the error (as either `null` or an instance of the `RocqLoc` object).
+- Error payload: optional source code location for the error (as an instance of the `CommandError` object).
 - Failure mode: recoverable failure.

 ### `has_suffix`